dotnet/Docker.DotNet/README.md

 #### Example: Processing stream messages using IProgress < Message >

-Some Docker API endpoints are designed to stream response messages using IProgress< Message > for message processing.
+Some Docker API endpoints are designed to stream response messages using IProgress< Message > for processing.
 For example [Monitoring Docker events](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#/monitor-docker-s-events) continuously streams the status in a format like :

 ```json
 {"status":"create","id":"dfdf82bd3881","from":"base:latest","time":1374067924}